Grab a blogger badge!

 - You can blog at any time as we want people to know about this week during any time of the year.
 However, here are some tips.

 - Please post a blog on SEPTEMBER 28, 2014.
 We hope to have hundreds of blogs participate on this day!

 A few ideas to write about

-- just one decision you made that was good (or not so good)
+- one decision you fought to make that has been a good thing (or not so good)

 - Remember that not all of your posts have to have the “it’s so not fair” tone.
 Write your “best advice” to others who feel invalidated.
 How have you learned to get past the remarks people have made?

 - Don’t forget families and what they also cope with when one of their members has an illness.
 And how is it being invisible easier/more difficult for them?
 For example, if Dad’s illness is invisible, does your son have to cope with his friends wondering why his Dad never participates in the father/son baseball game?

 - Remember caregivers.
 Any thanks, thoughts?

 - Remember all the aspects of living with invisible illness.
 Being a parent, a spouse, an adult child (who is maybe a caregiver too), a neighbor, etc.

 - Don’t forget about all the kids who have illness too!